Boris Berezovsky (businessman): Apology to Putin

-After Berezovsky's death, a spokesman for President Putin reported that he had sent a letter to the Russian president, asking for permission to return to Russia and asking "forgiveness for his mistakes."
+After Berezovsky's death, a spokesman for President Putin reported that Berezovsky had sent a letter to the Russian president, asking for permission to return to Russia and asking "forgiveness for his mistakes".
 Some of Berezovsky's associates doubted the letter's existence, claiming that it was out of character.
 However, his girlfriend at the time, Katerina Sabirova, later confirmed in an interview that he did in fact send the letter:

-"I said that they will publish it and you will look bad.
-And that it won't help.
-He answered that it was all the same to him, that in any case all sins were blamed on him and that this was his only chance."

 It was claimed by anonymous sources that rival Roman Abramovich delivered the letter to Putin personally, having received an apology from Berezovsky himself.
 Both Putin's chief of staff, Sergei Ivanov, and Abramovich's spokesman alluded to the letter being passed by a "certain person", but did not go into details due to the personal nature of the issue.

 Publications by Berezovsky

 Berezovsky was a doctor of technical sciences and author of many academic papers and studies such as "Binary relations in multi-criteria optimizations" and "Multi-criteria optimization: mathematical aspects".
-In the mathematical review index MathSciNet, B.A.
-Berezovsky is credited with 16 publications from 1975 to 1989 on operations research and mathematical programming, earning 9 citations in other publications.
-Most cited is the book The Problem of Optimal Choice with A.V.
-Gnedin (Nauka, Moscow 1984), devoted to secretary problems.
+In the mathematical review index MathSciNet, B. A. Berezovsky is credited with 16 publications from 1975 to 1989 on operations research and mathematical programming, earning 9 citations in other publications.
+Most cited is the book The Problem of Optimal Choice with A. V. Gnedin (Nauka, Moscow 1984), devoted to secretary problems.

-Aside from his academic publications, he frequently authored articles and gave interviews; these are collected in The Art of the Impossible (3 vols.).
+Aside from his academic publications, he frequently authored articles and gave interviews; these are collected in The Art of the Impossible (3 volumes).
 He continued to contribute articles while in exile, taking a highly critical view of Russia's political leaders.